 Reminder.
-The period is the amount of time between the peaks of a periodic function and it looks something like this \rightarrow
+The period is the amount of time between the peaks of a periodic function and it looks something like this $\rightarrow$

-If using Excel, simply hover your curser over the peaks, and the x,y coordinates will pop up, telling you the times of the peaks (If you are using Numbers, click on your chart, go to 'Series' in the menu tab on the right, under 'Value Labels' click on 'Values:,' then select 'X' as its option.
-Now every m point will have its corresponding time labeled.
-Record your value of P below:
+Using Excel, simply hover your curser over the peaks, and the x,y coordinates will pop up, telling you the times of the peaks.
+Have your TA check your graph, then record your value of each peak and P below: